First RCT showing consumer VR delivers effective one-session exposure for public speaking anxiety, in clinic or at home

 What the researchers did

-Twenty-five participants with elevated PSA were randomised to one-session therapist-led VR exposure therapy delivered with consumer VR hardware and software, followed by a 4-week internet-administered VR-to-in-vivo transition program.
+Twenty-five participants with elevated PSA were randomized to one-session therapist-led VR exposure therapy delivered with consumer VR hardware and software, followed by a 4-week internet-administered VR-to-in-vivo transition program.
 Another 25 served as a waiting-list.
 After the waiting period, the waitlist participants received an internet-administered, SELF-LED version of the same VRET protocol to conduct at home, again followed by the same 4-week transition program.
-All outcomes were self-reported PSA, with linear mixed effects modeling for the analyzes.
+All outcomes were self-reported PSA, with linear mixed effects modeling for the analyses.

 What they found